promethivm-labs/Summa-Generativarum/Axioms of Generativity.md/axioms.md

 - **Completeness**: Lattice closure ensures perpetual regeneration[^1]

 These laws are not prescriptive but **generatively descriptive**—they articulate how intelligibility itself must unfold.[^1]

+License and Copyright
+Copyright © 2025 Avery Alexander Rijos.
+All rights reserved.

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

+You are free to:

+Share — copy and redistribute the material in any medium or format Under the following terms:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+NonCommercial — You may not use the material for commercial purposes.
+NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
+Additional Restrictions:

+The intellectual content (frameworks, terminology, operators, theorems) remains the sole property of the author.
+Distribution or reproduction beyond fair scholarly use requires written permission.
+To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/

+For permissions beyond the scope of this license, contact: averyarijos[at]gmail[dot]com

 <div align="center">⁂</div>